-U.S. Embassy, Kingston is pleased to announce the application opening of the 2022 Fulbright Graduate Student Program.
-Applications are now open and will close on Monday, May 31, 2021 at 11:59 p.m.
+U.S. Embassy, Kingston is pleased to announce the application opening of the 2024 Fulbright Graduate Student Program.
+Applications are now open and will close on Wednesday, May 31, 2023, at 10:59 p.m.
+(Jamaica Time).

-The Fulbright Graduate Student Program is a specific Fulbright Foreign Student award for study grants to persons who seeking to pursue a master’s or doctoral degree in order to contribute to Jamaica’s national development in varied sectors.
-All Fulbright grant recipients are expected to show exceptional promise of leadership skills in their field.
-The Fulbright program uniquely envisions and prepares alumni of the program to be committed to development of their country of origin, in this instance Jamaica; while gaining a deeper understanding of the U.S.A., its people, policies and place in the international context.
+The Fulbright Graduate Student Program is a specific Fulbright Foreign Student award for persons seeking to pursue a master’s or PhD degree.
+All Fulbright grant recipients are expected to show exceptional promise of leadership skills in their chosen field and contribute to Jamaica’s development.
+The Fulbright program uniquely envisions and prepares alumni of the program to be committed to directly building their home country, in this instance Jamaica; while gaining a deeper understanding of the U.S.A.: its people, policies and place in the international context.

 - Must be a Jamaican citizen currently residing in Jamaica

 - Must have a commitment to Jamaica’s national development

 - Must be committed to developing one’s own leadership skills and positively sharing knowledge and skill sets gained during the program